-Texas prohibits “firearm smuggling,” which is defined as knowingly engaging in the business of transporting or transferring a firearm that the person knows was acquired in violation of Texas or federal law.
-For purposes of this definition, a person is considered to engage in the business of transporting or transferring a firearm if the person engages in the conduct on more than one occasion, or for profit or other remuneration.1
+Texas does have some, relatively weak laws intended to deter and penalize firearm trafficking.
+For instance, Texas law prohibits “firearm smuggling,” which is defined as knowingly engaging in the business of transporting or transferring a firearm that the person knows was acquired in violation of Texas or federal law.
+For purposes of this law, a person is considered to be engaged in the business of transporting or transferring a firearm if the person engages in the conduct on more than one occasion, or for profit or other remuneration.1

 Texas law also makes it an offense if, with the intent to establish, maintain, or participate in a “combination” (defined as three or more persons who collaborate in criminal activities2 ) or in the profits of a combination or as a member of a criminal street gang, a person commits or conspires to commit unlawful manufacture, transportation, repair, or sale of firearms.3